Aditya Nagpal

 • Premium: $13.53 per user per month

-Best For: Software development teams running Scrum or Kanban who need robust issue tracking.
+Best for: software teams running Scrum or Kanban who need serious issue tracking.

-Notion is a flexible workspace that combines note taking, docs, databases, and lightweight project management.
-Teams use it for everything from internal wikis to content calendars to OKR tracking.
+Notion is a flexible workspace combining notes, docs, databases and light project management.
+Teams use it for internal wikis, content calendars and OKR tracking alike.

 • Pages and blocks with infinite nesting